John William McGarvey

-Youth
+Early Life

 McGarvey was born in Hopkinsville, Kentucky, to John McGarvey, an Irish immigrant who was proprietor of a general store, and Sarah Ann Thomson.
 John McGarvey died when J.W. was four years old, and after a very few years his mother married Gurdon Flower Saltonstall, a doctor and hemp farmer.
 The McGarvey/Saltonstall family moved to Tremont, Illinois, in 1839.
 J.W. attended a private school there taught by James Kellogg.
 Tremont was heavily populated with transplanted New Englanders, including his Connecticut-bred teacher Kellogg, and was a broadening experience for young McGarvey.

 McGarvey's religious upbringing was significant; his mother had been a student of the prominent Restoration Movement leader Barton W. Stone, and his stepfather left a portion of his inheritance to Alexander Campbell's Bethany College, with the interest to go toward the tuition of any of his sons that might attend.
 Still, young McGarvey was unsure of his salvation and questioned the teaching on the subject that he heard from local preachers.